|Student Rating:||4.6 / 5|

 If you’d rather keep things simple by earning cash back at the same rate on all eligible purchases – for example, perhaps you already have access to a card that earns bonus cash back on groceries – the Quicksilver Student card could be a solid choice.
 The card carries the same flat 1.5% cash back rate as the non-student Capital One Quicksilver Cash Rewards Credit Card and is available with average credit or a limited credit history, so it should offer a solid foundation for rewards-savvy students who want to save money and build credit with responsible use.

 Ideal for international students, the Deserve EDU Mastercard caters to underserved students who have a limited U.S. credit history or have never used credit in the U.S. You don’t even need a Social Security number to get approved.
-The card also carries a lower ongoing APR than the SavorOne Student card (just 18.74% variable), no annual fee and a flat 1% cash back rate on all eligible purchases.
+The card also carries a relatively low ongoing APR (just 22.49% variable), no annual fee and a flat 1% cash back rate on all eligible purchases.

 Who should get the SavorOne Student card?